OZEV eligible Solar compatible

 What The Solo 3 Range Offers

 The Solo 3 keeps things familiar but trims down the design, smaller, a bit sleeker, and still very much a smart charger.
 It features a sleek, oval design with a durable polycarbonate case, offering greater impact resistance compared to previous models.
-The improved build quality is evident in the robust construction and premium materials, giving users confidence in its reliability and longevity.

 Solo 3 And Solo 3S Variants